-When an HDCP Receiver (including HDCP Repeater) is newly connected to the HDCP Repeater and the HDCP Repeater has already completed the authentication protocol with the upstream HDCP Transmitter, the HDCP Repeater must make the RepeaterAuth_Send_ReceiverID_List message available for the upstream HDCP Transmitter to read, assert the READY status bit and set the Message_Size register to the size of the RepeaterAuth_Send_ReceiverID_List message.
+When an HDCP Receiver (including HDCP Repeater) is newly connected to the HDCP Repeater or disconnected from the HDCP Repeater, and the HDCP Repeater has already completed the authentication protocol with the upstream HDCP Transmitter, the HDCP Repeater must make the RepeaterAuth_Send_ReceiverID_List message available for the upstream HDCP Transmitter to read, assert the READY status bit and set the Message_Size register to the size of the RepeaterAuth_Send_ReceiverID_List message...
 The RepeaterAuth_Send_ReceiverID_List message must include the Receiver IDs of all connected and active downstream HDCP Receivers with which the HDCP Repeater has successfully completed the authentication protocol.